lr1999dev/Baldi3DS/README.md

 # Baldi3DS
-The Unity project for Baldi's Basics 3DS. <br>
+The Unity project and releases for Baldi's Basics 3DS. <br>
 Requires Unity for 3DS (5.6.5f1)